The views expressed by the host on this program obviously get action.

 The 2016 nomination is hers.

-She doesn't need an image building miniseries.
+She doesn't need an image-building miniseries.

-Because obviously it's it's it started out as a bad idea, and they have to kill it and make it look like it's being killed for really, really qualified and classy reasons.
+So by the time you add the Clintons not being desirous of it and NBC News people not wanting it, Maybe you can kill it because obviously it started out as a bad idea, and they have to kill it and make it look like it's being killed for really, really qualified and classy reasons.

 And I wouldn't be surprised if NBC doesn't do it.